Application Deadline: August 1, 2021

 GRANT REVIEW PROCESS

-The SAEM Grants Committee is responsible for reviewing grant applications for this award, and will make recommendations to the SAEMF Board of Trustees regarding candidate award recipients.
-The committee uses a scoring system to judge and compare applications that considers the qualifications of the applicant and mentor, the research proposal, the training proposal, and the host institution.
-The committee judges applications with the goal of choosing awardees with the highest likelihood of becoming highly productive research-oriented academic emergency physicians.
-A Research Training Grant will be awarded only if the committee and the SAEMF deems that an applicant worthy of receiving the award can be selected.
+The SAEM Grants Committee is responsible for reviewing grant applications for this award and will make recommendations to the SAEMF Board of Trustees regarding candidate award recipients.
+The committee scores applications in the following areas: qualifications of the applicant and mentor, the research proposal, the training proposal, and the host institution.
+The committee reviews and scores applications with the goal of choosing awardees with the highest likelihood of becoming highly productive research-oriented academic emergency physicians.
+A Research Training Grant will be awarded only if the committee and the SAEMF deem that an applicant worthy of receiving the award can be selected.
 Successful and unsuccessful applications meeting eligibility requirements will receive both scores and comments provided by the reviewers for the purposes of improving applications for subsequent submissions.

 POLICIES GOVERNING THE USE OF HUMANS AND ANIMALS